Diagnosis of Acute Cholecystitis

 Methodological filters were applied to limit retrieval to health technology assessments, systematic reviews, meta-analyses, randomized controlled trials, and non-randomized studies, including diagnostic accuracy studies.
 The search was limited to English language.
 No date limits were applied for the systematic review search.
 The primary studies search was limited to documents published between January 1, 1996, and March 2, 2011.
 Regular alerts were established to update the search until October 2011.
 Detailed search strategies are located in Appendix 2.

-Grey literature (literature that is not commercially published) was identified by searching relevant sections of the CADTH Grey Matters checklist.
+Grey literature (literature that is not commercially published) was identified by searching relevant sections of the Grey Matters checklist.
 Google was used to search for additional web-based materials.
 The searches were supplemented by reviewing the bibliographies of key papers.
 See Appendix 2 for more information on the grey literature search strategy.

 Targeted searches were done as required for the criteria, using the aforementioned databases and Internet search engines.
 When no literature was identified that addressed specific criteria, experts were consulted.